Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Reconfiguration

 \subsection{Nubot Model}

 Similar to the amoebot model, the \emph{nubot model} \cite{DBLP:conf/innovations/WoodsCGDWY13} considers robots on the triangular grid where at most one robot can be positioned on each node.
 Adjacent robots can be connected by rigid bonds\footnote{Woods et al.~\cite{DBLP:conf/innovations/WoodsCGDWY13} distinguish between rigid and flexible bonds.
-We ignore that since the flexible bonds are not necessary to achieve the polylogarithmic time shape formation algorithm.}.
-In the joint movement extension, the rigid bonds correspond to $E_R$.
+We ignore that since the flexible bonds are not necessary to achieve the polylogarithmic time reconfiguration algorithm.}.
+In the joint movement extension, the rigid bonds correspond to the edge set $B$.

 Robots are able to appear, disappear, and rotate around adjacent robots.
 A rotating robot may push and pull other robots into its movement direction.
 Hence, each rotation results in a translation of a set of connected robots (including the rotating robot) into the movement direction by the distance of 1.
 The set depends on the bonds and the movement direction, and may include robots not connected by rigid bonds to the rotating robot.
 In contrast to the joint movement extension, there are no collisions by definition of the set.
 However, a movement may not be performed due to structural conflicts.
 In this case, the nubot model does not perform the movement.